thestippe/thestippe.github.io/_drafts/dataviz/2023-11-03-linechart-evolution.md

 The major issue with this solution is that, for all but the lowest curve, the baseline is not constant, and this makes difficult to quantify the values.

+## Streamgraph

+A stacked bar chart can become cumbersome when one has many channels, and in this case one may use a streamgraph.

+<div id="steamgraph"> </div>
+<script src="/docs/assets/javascript/linechart_evolution/steamgraph.js"> </script>

+The streamgraph is obtained by allowing the lower line to vary, and either by making it symmetric with respect to the $x$ axis or by choosing it exact shape by minimizing some target quantity.
+This method allows you to show a large number of categories, but the main drawback is that one needs some practice to read it.

 ## Conclusions and take-home message